himaparvathia23ec/himaparvathia23ec/README.md

 ## 🚀 About Me

-- 🔭 **Currently working on**: Advanced fraud detection systems and file-sharing applications
 - 🌱 **Always learning**: AI/ML algorithms, TypeScript, and best practices in software architecture
 - 💡 **Interested in**: Real-time analytics, intelligent systems, and full-stack development
 - 👯 **Open to**: Collaboration on innovative projects